 Trunyan – on the shores of Lake Batur, Northeast Bali – An original Bali Aga village set in a fantastic landscape.

 Lake Batur – Mt.
 Batur, Bangli regency.
-The largest lake in Bali and home to the goddess Danu.
-This lake lies within the crater of Mt.
+The largest lake in Bali, this lake lies within the crater of Mt.
 Batur.

 Lakes Buyan and Tamblingan – Below Mt.
 Lesong in the Buleleng province.
 Less visited, these lakes offer great walks and the chance of a little solitude for those wishing to escape the hustle and bustle of the tourist scene.